ryan-efendy/ryan-efendy.github.io/README.md

 ![dU6hkoOD_400x400](https://user-images.githubusercontent.com/12979345/161596721-469d8a0b-0640-4c88-bfeb-24772e782126.jpeg)

 Ryan is currently a software engineer at [gopuff](https://gopuff.com/).
 He graduated with a BS in Computer Science from Drexel University in 2018.
-He dropped out from Georgia Tech while pursuing his MS in Computer Science to focus on an MA in Theology at Dallas Theological Seminary before transferring to Biola in 2022.
+He dropped out from Georgia Tech while pursuing his MS in Computer Science to focus on an MA in Theology at Dallas Theological Seminary before transferring to Biola University Talbot School of Theology in 2022.

 He previously interned as a software engineer at Comcast, JP Morgan, Oracle, PayPal, and Amazon.
 Before Gopuff, he worked as a software engineer at Microsoft and Zoom.